carlosguadian/datasciencecoursera/04_Reproducible_Research/week_3/01_communicating_results.md

 -   Email body

-    -   A brief description of the problem / context; recall what was proposed and executed; summarize findings / results; 1–2 paragraphs
+    -   A brief description of the problem / context; recall what was proposed and executed; summarize findings / results; 1 - 2 paragraphs
     -   If action needs to be taken as a result of this presentation, suggest some options and make them as concrete as possible.
-    -   If questions need to be addressed, try ot make them yes / no
+    -   If questions need to be addressed, try to make them yes / no

 ## Hierarchy of Information: Email Presentation